9 Bugs That Look Like Black Sesame Seeds (or Poppy Seeds)

 fleas

-If you see little black sesame seeds that seem to be standing on their side, you might just be looking at fleas or flea dirt.
+If you see little black sesame seeds that seem to be standing on their side, you might just be looking at fleas or their flea dirt.
 But since about 15 other bugs look like fleas, positive identification isn’t easy.

 Fleas are a major problem around the world, and not all species attack your pets.
 In fact, different species of fleas have different preferences in what critter they infest, and some pose very serious disease risks.